agentultra/lean-for-hackers/index.md

 things with input and output such as reading files and writing to the terminal.

-Some declarations can be something called a `namespace` which we `open` on the next line.
+You can declare something called a `namespace`.
+We `open` one on the next line.
 This handy feature prevents the common problem with module systems such as Haskell's where declarations are imported into the module's global name space by default.
 This line adds the declarations in the `io` name space to our module's global name space.

 If we omit the `open io` line then we'd have to prefix our use of `put_str` with the name space: `io.put_str`.
 Go ahead and modify